cse110-sp25-group05/cse110-sp25-group05/admin/cipipeline/phase2.md

     - Consistent name conventions.
     - Clear naming variables and functions.
     - Extra comments on any complex lines of code to help others understand.
-    - Brackets should have their own line for easier reading.
+    - Brackets should be in the same line for easier reading.

 For now, we want to keep it simple, but later on we may more strict coding guidelines and have programs or pipeline tests to check if needed. **We will depend on pull request reviewers currently** to check if the code writing is readable and easy to understand.